Cullen Banks continues to inspire minority physicians

 Alachua County’s most respected and beloved obstetrician-gynecologists is filled with love, kindness.

-By: Priscilla Santos
+By Priscilla Santos

 Despite the harsh effects of an 83-year-old body, Cullen W. Banks, one of Alachua County’s most respected and beloved obstetrician-gynecologists is still filled with love, kindness and a great sense of humor.